Dias Jirenbayev: 2023–24 season

-2024–25 season
+2024–25 season: Kazakhstani national title

 Jirenbayev started the season with a ninth-place finish at the 2024 Asian Open Trophy.
 He subsequently competed on the 2024–25 ISU Challenger Series, finishing fifteenth at the 2024 CS Nebelhorn Trophy, ninth at the 2024 CS Denis Ten Memorial Challenge, and thirteenth at the 2024 CS Nepela Memorial.

 In mid-December, Jirenbayev won the gold medal at the 2025 Kazakhstani Championships.
 He then went on to place fourteenth at the 2025 Winter World University Games and ninth at the 2025 Asian Winter Games.

 Jirenbayev subsequently finished the season by placing nineteenth at the 2025 Four Continents Championships in Seoul, South Korea.

-2025–26 season
+2025–26 season: World Championships debut

 Jirenbayev opened the season by finishing sixth at the 2025 Asian Open Trophy.

+In January, Jirenbayev competed at the 2026 Four Continents Championships – he finished in 20th place.

+When Olympic champion Mikhail Shaidorov opted to withdraw from the 2026 World Championships, Jirenbayev was called up to compete in his place.
+He finished thirty-fifth in the short program and did not qualify for the free skating segment.